Table of Contents

 Turkish National Anthem Audio MP3

-To help students grasp the language of the poem, the Ministry of National Education is preparing a glossary (sözlükçe) that explains the words used in all ten stanzas of the İstiklal Marşı, arranged alphabetically, along with an editorial book dedicated to the significance of 12 March.
-The anthem is regularly recited at the beginning and end of terms and during special school ceremonies, including the commemoration of Gazi Mustafa Kemal Atatürk on 10 November.
+To help students grasp the rich language of the poem, the Ministry of National Education has prepared a glossary (sözlükçe) that explains the vocabulary used in all ten stanzas.
+This resource helps students understand the deeper meanings behind Mehmet Akif’s Ottoman Turkish verses.
+The anthem continues to be recited at the beginning and end of school weeks and during special ceremonies, including the commemoration of Gazi Mustafa Kemal Atatürk on 10 November.

 Official ceremonies and legal status